Veterinary Technician: Job Description, Duties, and More

 Becoming a licensed veterinary technician usually requires completing an accredited veterinary technology program, which typically results in an associate degree.
 Some states may also require passing the Veterinary Technician National Examination (VTNE) for licensure.

-Yes, veterinary technicians can work with both small and large animals.
+Yes, veterinary technologists and technicians may work with both small and large animals.
 Their versatility allows them to contribute to the care of companion animals as well as livestock and other large species.

 Veterinary technicians are essential in upholding animal welfare by providing advanced medical care, assisting in surgeries, and conducting diagnostic tests.
 Their expertise ensures that animals receive quality healthcare, contributing to overall well-being.